How open is the asteroid-mass primordial black hole window?: Method

 Ref.~\cite{Korwar:2023kpy} calculates constraints from gamma rays produced by positrons from PBH evaporation annihilating with electrons in the interstellar medium, including the contribution from positrons that first form a positronium bound state.
 We use the constraint (shown with a dashed purple line in Fig.~1 of Ref.~\cite{Korwar:2023kpy}) obtained using the INTEGRAL/SPI limit on the flux of MeV gamma rays from a component with a Navarro-Frenk-White (NFW) density profile from Ref.~\cite{Berteaud:2022tws}.
 We use the Voyager 1 $e^{\pm}$ constraint in the left panel of Fig.~2 of Ref.\cite{Boudaud:2018hqb} with astrophysical background subtraction for their propagation model A, which has strong diffusive reacceleration.

 Proposed future MeV gamma-ray telescopes have the potential to place tighter constraints on evaporating PBHs, extending the range of masses where $\fpbh=1$ is excluded to larger $m$.
-As an illustrative case we consider the projected constraints from observations towards the Galactic Centre (assuming a NFW profile) by the proposed GECCO telescope from Fig.~9 of Ref.~\cite{Coogan:2021rez}.
+As an illustrative case we consider the projected constraints from observations towards the Galactic Centre (assuming a NFW profile) by the proposed GECCO telescope from Fig.~9 of Ref.~\cite{Coogan:2021rez}~\footnote{The proposed AMEGO telescope would be able to exclude $f_{\rm PBH}=1$ to somewhat larger $m$~\cite{Coogan:2020tuf,Ray:2021mxu}.}.